ctrl-SiberKaptan/docs-3/developing/terp-core/build.md

 ## Build Terp-Core

-In order to build Flink you need the source code.
+In order to build Terp-Core you need the source code.
 Either [download the source of a release](https://github.com/terpnetwork/terp-core/releases) or [clone the git repository](https://github.com/terpnetwork/terp-core).

 Build Terp-Core from the source code: